Chemistry, B.S.

 • The chemistry program offers opportunities for students to strengthen their scientific communication skills through research activities that pair an undergraduate with a faculty researcher.

-• SLU provides a unique mentoring program freshman through senior year to guide and support students in reaching their professional goals.
+• SLU provides a unique mentoring program for freshmen through senior years to guide and support students in reaching their professional goals.

 Curriculum Overview